Earned Value Management Terms and Formulas: PMP Study

 “You cannot manage what you cannot measure…and what gets measured gets done.”— Bill Hewlett, Hewlett Packard

-Earned value management is an essential part of the Project Cost Management knowledge area and an important topic for the PMP®exam.
-There are several terms and formulas in earned value management that an aspirant must memorize and understand for the exam.
+Earned value management is an essential part of the Project Cost Management knowledge area and an important topic for the PMP® certification exam.
+There are several terms and formulas in earned value management that those in PMP certification training must understand and memorize for the exam.